JonnyBanana/GAN_Canvas_Maker/README.md

 </BR>

-The repo also contains a small dataset (taken from wikiart) which contains 1000 popart images.
+The repo also contains a small dataset (taken from wikiart) which contains 1000 images.

 The complete dataset (25.4 Gb) can be downloaded from here: